kanvesh/kanvesh.github.io/_posts/2024-09-25-news-bot-chatgpt.markdown

 ![chatgpt jokes funny](/assets/funny-chatgpt.png)

-These ones somehow just seem to miss the mark
+These ones somehow just seem to miss the mark, as if its trying hard to make joke but failing badly.